StoreyLab/edge/README.md

 Introduction
 ------
-The edge package implements methods for carrying out differential expression analyses of genome-wide gene expression studies.
+The dea package implements methods for carrying out differential expression analyses of genome-wide gene expression studies.
 Significance testing using the optimal discovery procedure and generalized likelihood ratio tests (equivalent to F-tests and t-tests) are implemented for general study designs.
 Special functions are available to facilitate the analysis of common study designs, including time course experiments.
-Other packages such as {\tt snm}, {\tt sva}, and {\tt qvalue} are integrated in edge to provide a wide range of tools for gene expression analysis.
+Other packages such as {\tt snm}, {\tt sva}, and {\tt qvalue} are integrated in dea to provide a wide range of tools for gene expression analysis.